AdS to dS phase transition mediated by thermalon in Einstein-Gauss-Bonnet gravity from Renyi statistics

 \section{Introduction}

-An explanation of the positive value of the cosmological constant is one of the greatest challenges in physics at the present time.
+An explanation of a positive value of the cosmological constant is one of the greatest challenges in physics at the present time.
 This leads to a study of the phase transition in gravitational physics.
-Indeed, phase transitions between two competing vacuum energies in a given theory are quite well known in physical phenomena.
-These happen when the free energy of the actual vacuum becomes greater than the other according to a variation of the order parameter of the system.
-The phase transitions between two competing vacua have been so far studied in terms of gravitational instantons \cite{Coleman1977,Coleman1980}.
-In addition, Hawking-Page transition (HP) is a well known example of the the gravitational phase transitions \cite{Hawking:1982dh}.
+Indeed, phase transitions between two competing vacuum energies in a given theory are quite well-known in physical phenomena.
+These happen when the free energy of the actual vacuum becomes greater than the other owing to a variation of the order parameter of the system.
+The phase transitions between the two competing vacua have been so far studied in terms of gravitational instantons \cite{Coleman1977,Coleman1980} in which the false vacuum locally decays (tunneling) via the bubble nucleation in the presence of gravity.
+In addition, the Hawking-Page transition (HP) is a well-known example of the gravitational phase transitions \cite{Hawking:1982dh}.
 This is the phase transition between thermal AdS space and the AdS black hole.
-The AdS black hole prefers to be stable if its temperature is higher than the critical temperature whereas the system will be dominated by the thermal AdS when the temperature is lower than the critical temperature.
-A study of black hole phase transitions provides rich phenomena that leads to a better understanding of the laws of black hole thermodynamics and some useful information of the quantum gravity theory.
-Moreover, according to the AdS/CFT correspondence paradigm \cite{Maldacena:1997re}, the HP phase transition of the five-dimensional black hole in AdS spacetime is shown that this phenomenon is related to the confinement/deconfinement phases in the QCD theory \cite{Witten:1998zw,Nojiri:2001aj}.
-Therefore, a study of the phase transitions of the higher-dimensional AdS black hole becomes a hot research topic in high energy physics and it might be provided more details and deeper understanding of the AdS/CFT correspondence.
+The AdS black hole prefers to be stable if its temperature is higher than the critical temperature.
+In contrast, the system will be dominated by the thermal AdS when the temperature is lower than the critical temperature.
+A study of black hole phase transitions provides rich phenomena that lead to a better understanding of the laws of black hole thermodynamics and some useful information on the quantum gravity theory.
+Moreover, based on the AdS/CFT correspondence paradigm \cite{Maldacena:1997re}, the HP phase transition of the five-dimensional black hole in the AdS spacetime is shown that this phenomenon is related to the confinement/deconfinement phases in a QCD theory \cite{Witten:1998zw,Nojiri:2001aj}.
+Therefore, a study of the phase transitions of higher-dimensional AdS black holes becomes a hot research topic in high energy physics and it might provide more details and a deeper understanding of the AdS/CFT correspondence.